Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions.md

 setPropertyFromGroup('strumLineNotes', i, 'useRGBShader', false) -- Strums will now no longer have the RGB Shader and will use the spritesheet colors.
+-- Note that doing rgbShader.enabled on strums won't work as they get turned off and on everytime the strums play an animation.

 ```
 - `noteSplashData.disabled` - Whether the note splashes will be disabled or not. **(Boolean)**